sinafala/svdComp5q0/README.md

-# R Package to Implement SVD-Comp Mortality Model with Child and Adult Mortality as Inputs
+## R Package to Implement SVD-Comp Mortality Model with Child and Adult Mortality as Inputs

+See ()[]